arielherself/espresso/README.raw.md

 <strong>Toyota</strong> produced 833,104 vehicles in November, a record for the month, with global production at the Japanese carmaker 1.5% higher than in November last year.
 Although the supply-chain crunch of car parts caused by the pandemic has eased somewhat, the rising cost of materials, covid in China and a shortage of[ semiconductors](https://www.economist.com/business/2022/09/29/why-some-chipmakers-are-hurting-much-more-than-others) is still restraining production.

 Electricity returned to most of the <strong>American homes </strong>plunged into blackouts by <strong>winter storms </strong>over the weekend: at its worst, 1.8m households were without power.
-The harshest toll was counted in upstate New York, where at least 13 people were killed by extreme cold and [related disruptions](https://www.economist.com/finance-and-economics/2022/11/24/weather-is-again-determining-economic-outcomes) around Buffalo.
-Dozens are believed to have died around the country.
+Around 50 people have died during the storm.
+The harshest toll was counted in upstate New York, where at least 25 people were killed by extreme cold and [related disruptions](https://www.economist.com/finance-and-economics/2022/11/24/weather-is-again-determining-economic-outcomes) around Buffalo.

 <strong>Iran’s </strong>Revolutionary Guards arrested seven people linked to [anti-government protests](https://www.economist.com/middle-east-and-africa/2022/12/04/irans-rattled-government-may-be-backing-down), including some British dual nationals who were trying to leave the country.
 Meanwhile, the country’s Supreme Court commuted the death sentence of Saman Seydi Yasin, a rapper, who had been convicted in a sham trial of attempting to kill security forces.
 Two protesters have been executed this month.